Somayyah/lfs/log.md

 - devfs (RIP) was deprecated due to issues like race condition issues.
 Then comes sysfs.

 - Udev implementation:
-	- sysfs: Drivers that have been compiled into the kernel register their object in sysfs (devtmpfs) internally while being detected by the kernel.
+	- sysfs: Drivers that have been compiled into the kernel register their object in sysfs internally while being detected by the kernel.
 Drivers that are compiled as modules get regitered once loaded.
 Drivers data becomes available once sysfs is mounted onto /sys, now the drivers are available to the userspace and udevd for processing.

 	- devtmpfs: Used for the device files which are created by the kernel upon boot.
 Any driver that wishes to register a device node can use devtmpfs via driver core to do it. devtmpfs is mounted on /dev then the device node is exposed to the userspace with a fixed set of permissions.